RedSamurai07/Twitter-US-Airline-Sentiment-Analysis-Project/README.md

 - [Recommendations](recommendations)

 ### Project Overview
-- The coffee shop industry is highly competitive, and optimizing sales, pricing, and customer behavior insights is crucial for business success.
-This project aims to analyze historical sales data to identify key trends, customer preferences, and factors influencing sales performance.
-The goal is to provide data-driven recommendations to enhance revenue, optimize inventory, and improve customer experience.
+- This project focuses on analyzing customer feedback from Twitter to understand sentiment towards major airlines.
+The dataset provides pre-classified sentiments (positive, neutral, negative) and, for negative feedback, specific reasons for dissatisfaction.
+This analysis aims to provide actionable insights for airlines to enhance customer service and operational efficiency.

 ### Executive Summary
 **Sales Department:**